Publication day!

 My 2023 started out with a writing crisis.
 The fall of 2022 saw me stressed and low on energy, something I decided to address in the early months of 2023.
 And then a wonderous thing happened: I started writing again!
 Not only did this turn into a steady output of words.
 It resulted in more new words than I’d ever written in an entire year.

 From late May to late October, I wrote and rewrote the manuscript for the second novel in The Shadow Lens series, which was record-breaking speed for me.
 I’m now juggling edits from my publisher, and the novel should be out sometime in late Q1-early Q2 of 2024.
-It’s Danish title is ‘Kampen om kraftfeltet’, which roughly translates into ‘The Fight for the Force Field’.
+The Danish title is ‘Kampen om kraftfeltet’, which roughly translates into ‘The Fight for the Force Field’.
 If you’re an English reader getting the news here: Sorry – the novel will only be released in Danish.
 If you’re a Danish reader or parent looking for a fantasy book for children aged 10-14: Watch this space for more news.

 2023 was also the year when I finished my first short story in a shared universe with four other writers.
 There’s only one other story finished so far, but maybe it’ll grow into a full anthology some day.
 Either way, it was an extremely fun story to write, what with the shrinking cathedral and the hidden doorways and all.